MicroEJ/docs/PlatformDeveloperGuide/uiDisplay.rst

 Optional Low Level API
 ----------------------

 Several low-level API are available in ``LLUI_DISPLAY_impl.h``.
 They are already implemented as *weak* functions in the display engine and return no error.
-These optional features concern the LCD backlight and constrast, LCD characteristics (is colored display, double buffer), colors conversions (see :ref:`display_pixel_structure` and :ref:`display_lut`) etc.
+These optional features concern the display backlight and constrast, display characteristics (is colored display, double buffer), colors conversions (see :ref:`display_pixel_structure` and :ref:`display_lut`) etc.

 Painter Low Level API
 ---------------------